PierrunoYT/LinguaSync/README.md

-# InstantLingo: Real-time AI Language Assistant
+# LinguaSync: Real-time AI Language Assistant

-InstantLingo is a web-based application that leverages AI to provide real-time language assistance.
+LinguaSync is a web-based application that leverages AI to provide real-time language assistance.
 It offers various language-related functions such as translation, grammar checking, vocabulary explanation, and usage examples.

 ## Features